lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     How to add a new column containing the estimated diameter.

 2.9.
 Plot the distribution of estimated diameters in log-space.
-Open the "Plot Parameters" pop-up window, click on "Add New Chart," select "Histogram", and enter the parameters as below.
+Click on the "+" sign in the pop-up window, click on "Add New Chart," select "Histogram", and enter the parameters as below.

 .. figure:: /_static/portal_tut03_step02d.png
     :width: 400